MicrosoftDocs/powerapps-docs/powerapps-docs/user/enhanced-email.md

 # Send email using the enhanced email experience

-The enhanced email experience in model-driven apps allows you to compose an email without leaving the record that you’re working on.
+The enhanced email experience in model-driven apps allows you to compose an email without leaving the row that you’re working on.
 With the enhanced email experience, you can:

 - Navigate to different pages without losing the email content.
-- Minimize the email window to get back to the records you were working on.
+- Minimize the email window to get back to the rows you were working on.
 - Expand the email editor pop-up window to see more email options.
 - Simultaneously open three email compose pop-up windows.
 - Search for and apply a predefined template to an email you're composing.